Managing swim lanes#

 Instead of the project-centered view, you can use the swim lane feature to display a user-based view of your value stream data.
 A swim lane organizes the value stream into a table.
 The table columns represent value stream stages, and the rows represent users, as shown in the following illustration:

-The users and particles that appear in a swim lane are determined by the DQL queries attached to the value stream.
+The users and dots that appear in a swim lane are determined by the DQL queries attached to the value stream.
 The queries defined in the value stream's JSON file determine the default content, which you can filter further by defining queries in the Query bar.

 Medium priority, 1 with